Friday

 The Sacred Marriage with Om Prakash - Through the Sat Yoga Labyrinth, we will explore our journeys into the material world and beyond in accordance with the psychological chakra system.
 This discussion and lecture will be followed by and intertwined with an experiential journey using Nada Yoga (Yoga of Sound) Mantras, chants and some movement to connect with the sacred.

-10:30 – 11:30 am Keynote - Cleveland Room or Sanctuary
+10:30 – 11:30 am Workshops

 12:00 – 12:45 pm Lunch - Box Lunch is available for a fee

-1:00 – 2:00 pm Workshops - Cleveland Room & Wilson Hall
+1:00 – 2:00 pm Workshops

-2:30 – 3:30 pm Keynote
+2:30 – 3:30 pm Keynote Presentation with Marilynn Roach - Cleveland Room

-4:00 – 5:00 pm Workshops - Cleveland Room & Wilson Hall
+4:00 – 5:00 pm Keynote Presentation with Selena Fox - Cleveland Room

-5:00 – 6:00 pm Panel on Religious Freedom Concerns
+5:00 – 6:00 pm Panel on Religious Freedom Concerns & How Do We Manage it Personally! -

-Lady Liberty League Democracy Task Force & Wild Hunt Team
+Lady Liberty League Democracy Task Force & Wild Hunt Team - Sanctuary

 Lady Liberty League (LLL) is a non-profit organization dedicated to defencing the religious freedom and fighting discrimination against Pagans, Wiccans andother Earth-Centered faith traditions.
 They were founded in 1985 by Selena Fox abd is headquarted in Wisconsin.
 They provide education, couseling, referrals, and advocacy for those facing religious prejudice.